Jakob Fuglsang: 2020: Second monument win

 Fuglsang started his 2020 campaign with a repeat victory in the Spanish stage race Vuelta a Andalucía.
 Aside from winning the general classification, Fuglsang also won two stages and finished 2nd on two other occasions.
 After the racing resumed in August, Fuglsang started with a 5th-place finish in the Italian neo-classic Strade Bianche, and a week later, he managed to come 2nd in the Tour de Pologne.
 On 15 August he took his first victory after the lockdown as he soloed his way to victory in the Italian monument race Il Lombardia.
 The victory in Lombardy was Fuglsang's second monument win, and it also marked the first time a Danish cyclist won the race.

-In the 2020 UCI Road World Championships, Fuglsang finished 5th in the road race and thus improved on his previous best result, a 12th-place finish from the road race in 2019.
+In the UCI Road World Championships, Fuglsang finished 5th in the road race and thus improved on his previous best result, a 12th-place finish from the road race in 2019.
 Fuglsang came into the road race as a top favourite and rode a tactical race until the last ascent up Cima Gallisterna, where he came up just short against his classics rival and the eventual race winner Julian Alaphilippe.
 Alaphilippe escaped on the last climb and soloed to victory, while Fuglsang lost the sprint for silver and bronze medals in a chase group.
 He contested the Giro d'Italia, finishing sixth overall – his best Grand Tour finish to that point.

+2021

+In the first quarter of the season, Fuglsang finished in eighth place overall at the Tour des Alpes-Maritimes et du Var, and then in ninth place at Strade Bianche.
+At the Tour de Suisse, Fuglsang finished second on the fifth stage to Leukerbad, losing out on the uphill finish to Richard Carapaz; he ultimately finished the race in third place overall.
+His season ended following a crash at the Benelux Tour, resulting in fractures to his scapula and clavicle.